<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 • One catalog per shop - Shopify Plus allows you up to 10 different eCommerce web shops (and more with a fee), however, it does not allow you to use the same catalog for different domains.

-• Third-party payment fee - If you want to use a payment processor other than Shopify Payments, you can easily integrate it but will need to pay a 0.15% fee per transaction.
+• Third-party payment fee - If you want to use a payment processor other than Shopify Payments, you can easily integrate it but will need to pay a 0.20% fee per transaction.

-Shopify Plus vs. Magento Commerce 2: Pricing
+Shopify Plus vs. Adobe Commerce (Magento 2): Pricing

-Both Shopify Plus and Magento Commerce 2 cost around the same baseline price of ($22,000 vs. $24,000, respectively) per year.
+Both Shopify Plus and Magento Commerce 2 cost around the same baseline price of $22,000 - $24,000 per year.

 The price for both platforms goes up based on the size of your business.
 While the platforms have this in common, Shopify Plus users get more bang for their buck with more features included and fewer outside costs.
 Below, we’ll go into detail on the platforms’ pricing models.

-Magento Commerce 2 Pricing
+Adobe Commerce Pricing

 Magento is considered a PaaS ( platform as a service), meaning that it is solely a platform and does not include hosting or upkeep in the price.
-Magento Commerce 2 users must factor in the cost of a server to host their eCommerce store, and also budget for IT costs, and any paid app integrations or themes they may want to use.
+Adobe Commerce users must factor in the cost of a server to host their eCommerce store, and also budget for IT costs, and any paid app integrations or themes they may want to use.

 Mid-size businesses can expect to pay $100 or more each month for hosting — the price of a server goes up based on the size of your business — large-scale businesses will pay significantly more to host their website and have it run smoothly, even during a surge in traffic when running a flash sale or Black Friday promotion.